-The development of this Interpretation Guide was funded by the CEOS Systems Engineering Office (SEO) and undertaken by Ake Rosenqvist (soloEO).
-Sentinel-1 data processing was undertaken by Anjillyn Perez and Nestor Olfindo.
+The development of this Interpretation Guide was funded by the NASA CEOS Systems Engineering Office (SEO) and undertaken by Ake Rosenqvist (soloEO).

+Sentinel-1 data processing was undertaken by Anjillyn Perez and Nestor Olfindo (SNAP), and by the SentinelHub CARD4L Tool.